dwdas9/home/articles/MicrosoftFabric/ETL-Fabric-Pyspark-Notebook.md

 ### Optimize[Fewer files] - V-Order & optimizeWrite

-V-Order and OptimizeWrite sorts data and creates fewer, larger Parquet files.
+V-Order and OptimizeWrite sorts data and creates **fewer**, **larger**, **more efficient** Parquet files.
 Hence, the deta table is optimized.
 V-Order is enabled by default in Microsoft Fabric and in Apache Spark.

 Here is how you can configure them in Pyspark: